 Adverbs provide an extra level of information and detail about the verbs.
 Spot the adverb and circle it in each sentence and underline the verb it modifies.

-Explain that adverbs tell more about the word they modify and let kids complete each sentence by choosing the most apt adverbs from the word box.
+Explain that adverbs tell more about the words they modify and let kids complete each sentence by choosing the most apt adverbs from the word box.
+Learning adverbs has never been easier!

 Adverbs of manner answer the question 'how', and describes how and in what way the action of a verb is carried out.
 Pick the adverb of manner that best completes each sentence.